Eastern Roman army: Sources

-Much of our evidence for the East Roman army's deployments at the end of the 4th century is contained in a single document, the Notitia Dignitatum, compiled c.
+Much of the evidence for the East Roman army's deployments at the end of the 4th century is contained in a single document, the Notitia Dignitatum, compiled c.
 395–420, a manual of all late Roman public offices, military and civil.
-The main deficiency with the Notitia is that it lacks any personnel figures so as to render estimates of army size impossible.
-However, the Notitia remains the central source on the late Army's structure due to the dearth of other evidence.
+The primary deficiency of the Notitia as a source is its lack of any personnel figures, making estimates of army size difficult or impossible.
+Despite this, the Notitia remains the central source on the late Army's structure due to the dearth of other evidence.

 The Strategikon of the Emperor Maurikios, from the end of the 6th century, describes the cavalry tactics, organization, and equipment of the East Roman army towards the end of this period.
 The De re militari of Vegetius, probably from the beginning of the 5th century, calls for reform of the West Roman army, which was similar to the East Roman army.
 However, the De re militari emphasizes the revival of earlier Roman practices, and does not provide a clear view of the tactics, organization, and practices of any branch of the late Roman army.

 The histories of Ammianus Marcellinus provide a glimpse of the late Roman army before the division of the Roman Empire.
 Those of Procopius, especially his Wars and parts of his Buildings, written while accompanying the magister militum Belisarius during the emperor Justinian's wars against the Sassanid Empire and the barbarian successor kingdoms, provide a view of the East Roman army in the period, and its campaigns.
 The histories of Agathias and Menander continue those of Procopius.

 Another major source for the East Roman army includes the legal codes published in the Eastern Roman Empire in the 5th and 6th centuries: the Theodosian code (438) and the Corpus Iuris Civilis (528-39).
 These compilations of Roman laws dating from the 4th century contain numerous imperial decrees relating to the regulation and administration of the late army.